 5 SHAPE is an area enclosed by a line.
 It could be just an outline or it could be shaded in.
-When drawing shapes, you must consider the size and position as well as the shape of the area GEOMETRIC SHAPES and depth.
+When drawing shapes, you must consider the size and position as well as the shape of the area around it.
+The space between the shapes is called negative space.